JustSift/ReSift/docs/introduction/installation.md

 import React from 'react';
 import { ResiftProvider } from 'resift';
 import RestOfYourApplication from '...';

-import dataService from './dataService';
+// import the data service we just created import dataService from './dataService';

 function App() {